Ronald L. Davis, Ph.D.

 Professor and Chair

-Adjunct Professor - Department of Molecular and Cellular Biology and Department of Neuroscience, Baylor College of Medicine, Houston TX
+Adjunct Professor - Department of Molecular and Cellular Biology and Department of Psychiatry and Behavioral Sciences, Baylor College of Medicine, Houston TX

 Affiliate Professor - Department of Biological Sciences, Florida Atlantic University, Boca Raton, FL

 Affiliate Professor - Florida Atlantic College of Medicine, Boca Raton, FL

 We pursue several different lines of research that fall within our interest in memory formation and the disorders of memory.
 We approach the complexities of the brain using multiple levels of analysis.
 At the molecular level, our goals are to understand the structure, regulation, evolution and biological function of genes required for normal memory formation.
 At the cellular level, the goal is to understand how the gene products mediate physiological changes after learning in the neurons that mediate behavior.
 An additional goal is to understand how alterations in neuronal physiology produce changes in communication with neighboring neurons that comprise the behavioral circuits.
 We also translate our basic science discoveries towards dissecting memory disorders in humans.